 Used blenders are easy to find at your local thrift store.
 It doesn’t even need to be very powerful.
 And if it already looks a little worse for the wear, all the better, since you’re not using it for food anyway!
 If you have a “FreeCycle” or another type of sharing/reusing community in your area, you may even be able to find a used blender for free.
 (Just make sure you don’t use your good blender from home!)

 To make your slip, simply drop some clay scraps in your blender, add just enough water to cover it, and let it sit overnight.
 Then blend it up the next morning.
 If it’s too thin, add more clay…. too thick, add a little water.
 I like our slip to be thick but still pourable.
 (Important!
 Make sure your slip is made from the same clay you’re using it with!)

-For applying slip, we use the red handled paint brushes that come in the Prang watercolor sets, since we never use those brushes for painting.
+We use the red-handled paintbrushes that come in the Prang watercolor sets for applying slip since we never use those brushes for painting.
 They’re just the right size for slip and the red handles make them easy to keep separate from our good brushes.